 How to get estate agent insurance?

 It’s not easy to run a profitable estate agency.
-Both the buyers and the sellers have the expectation that you are the expert, and the majority of the time, you will live up to that expectation.
+Both the buyers and the sellers expect that you are the expert, and the majority of the time, you will live up to that expectation.
 However, no one is flawless, and even the most vigilant real estate agent can make costly errors.

 Do you want to know how real estate agent insurance can safeguard you against third-party claims?
 Continue reading to find out how insurance can provide you with peace of mind and pay for any unforeseen expenses.